DevExpress/devextreme-documentation/concepts/70 Data Binding/51 Data Source Examples/3 Custom Sources/0 Connect to RESTful Service.md

 Note that all user functions return the result of the jQuery AJAX call, which is compatible with the **jQuery.Deferred** promise.
 In fact, you may use any promise-compatible object to connect to any asynchronous data storage; for example - to an HTML5 File API, and not necessarily to HTTP endpoints.

 The **load** function accepts a number of **loadOptions** (sorting, filtering, paging, etc.).
-Send them to a remote storage where you can generate the resulting dataset based on these options.
+Send them to a remote storage where you can generate the resulting dataset based on these properties.

 Note that certain UI components have peculiarities in the **CustomStore** implemenation.
 For example, in case of the [DataGrid](/api-reference/10%20UI%20Widgets/dxDataGrid '/Documentation/ApiReference/UI_Widgets/dxDataGrid/'), the **load** function should also return the total count of received records.